 The human body contains approximately 20,000 genes.
 One of the core functions of genes, which are comprised of DNA, is to regulate protein production-which ones are produced, the volume of each, and for how long-influenced by both biological and environmental factors.
-These 20,000 genes help govern the expression of over 100,000 proteins, approximately 10,500 of which are known to be secreted in blood, and fewer than 1,300 of which can be consistently detected in healthy individuals using conventional immunoassay technologies.
+These 20,000 genes help govern the expression of over 100,000 proteins, of which at least 10,000 are known to be secreted in blood, and fewer than 1,300 of which can be consistently detected in healthy individuals using conventional immunoassay technologies.
 Accordingly, the study of much of the proteome has not been practical given the limited level of sensitivity of existing technologies.
-To date, across our platforms, we have commercialized assays that address approximately 178 protein biomarkers secreted or released in blood and CSF.
+Currently, across our platforms, we commercialize assays that address approximately 154 protein biomarkers secreted or released in blood and CSF.